tasuku43/puml-parser-php/README.md

 # PlantUML parser for PHP
 ## Overview
 This package builds AST of class definitions from plantuml files.
+This package works only with php.

 ## Installation
 Via Composer